How to Choose Your Kid’s Multivitamin

 Avoid Artificial Additives, Hydrogenated Oils, and Synthetic Dyes

 This rule goes for adults, too, but is even more important not to expose your kids to potentially risky additives and ingredients that are often included in supplements.
-For this reason, an organic brand that comes from a reputable company is best.
+For this reason, an organic children’s multivitamin that comes from a reputable company is best.
 Check out this informative article on dangerous ingredients commonly added to supplements.

 Watch Out for Iron